sammie-hub/sammie-hub/README.md

 - 🔭 I’m currently working on Organic Shop, an E-commerce site
-- 🤔 I’m looking for help with ...
+- 🌱 &nbsp; I’m currently learning Java applications hosting on AWS
 - 💬 Ask me for healthy discussion on latest technologies
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/sarthak-chhabra-92245767/)
 - 📫 How to reach me: sarthakchhabra18@gmail.com